YOU ASKED: How is our new ArtResin formula better in terms of yellowing?Posted on 21 Mar 22:30

 Watch the video:

 For starters, new ArtResin contains new German-engineered (US sourced) technology—an additive called HALS (hindered-amine light stabilization) which is an extremely efficient light stabilizing agent for excellent yellowing protection.
 Google it!
-This is in addition to a more standard UV light stabilizer, similar to that contained in EX-74.
+This is in addition to another standard UV light stabilizer.
 So effectively the new formula has 2 light stabilizers for double the yellowing protection.

 Watch our unboxing reaction here (starting at 0:06):

-You may have seen an old blog or two where we did a comparative test of a bunch of different resin formulas (including EX-74 and Envirotex Lite) by putting them out in the Texas sun for 6 months and monitoring the effects.
+You may have seen an old blog or two where we did a comparative test of a bunch of different resin formulas by putting them out in the Texas sun for 6 months and monitoring the effects.
 This was prior to our discovery of HALS, and still ours outperformed the rest in terms of yellowing.
 I should say that ALL formulas in the test yellowed during that period of time—as we expected—due to being subjected to such undesirable conditions (no epoxy resin is EVER recommended to be purposefully exposed to UV light).
-After this test we continued our research and development which led to our discovery of HALS for superior anti-yellowing.
+After this test we continued our research and development which led to our discovery of HALS for superior anti-yellowing performance.

 In all transparency, this new resin product is too new for us to have years worth of evidence available to share with you.
-We'll be conducting and recording new longevity tests and publishing the results at regular intervals (i.e. 1 year test results, 18 months, 2 year, 2.5 year.. etc) so you can see for yourself what you can expect from our product.
-We also have museum conservators running their longevity tests (the resin they use in museums is $1200/gal... we think this is a cheaper close second!).
+We'll be conducting and recording new longevity tests and publishing the results so you can see for yourself what you can expect from our product.
 We are always careful not to say that it NEVER yellows, because no manufacturer of epoxy resin can legitimately make that guarantee—at least not without evidence.
 Like anything on earth, new things look new and older things tend to show age, but still we remain confident in our product performance because of what we know of the chemistry and the high quality of the ingredients involved.
 Our aim is to have unbeatable non-yellowing protection in our formula for longterm clarity.
 How long is longterm?
 As long as possible.. time will tell!

 In terms of safety, you can see in our Safety Data Sheet (or SDS) (posted in the links at the bottom left of every page) that this resin is a clean system, meaning everything reacts and there is nothing loose, leftover or volatile that you could breathe in causing you harm.
 You don't need a respirator for that reason, but common sense should still prevail; don't put your nose right up to the resin and breathe in deeply.
 We still recommend using gloves because it's sticky stuff!
 It would be a mess to get it off your skin, and you don't want that.